collardeau/react-with-state-props/README.md

 ```

-You can also derive state from your original state (and keep the original state simple).
+You can also derive state (keep your original state as simple as possible and derive as much as you can):

 ```javascript
 <Container